 Appropriate framing is important to both the presentation and longevity of your painting.
-That's why we work with Art Partners, Inc., in Clarksville, MD.
-They are specialists in archival framing, and offer a wide range of frame choices.
+That's why we work with local specialists in archival framing, and offer a wide range of frame choices.
 An allowance for framing is included in the price of your painting.
 This page will show you some of the steps involved in framing your artwork.

 Seen above, framer Cristina Green stretches a painting onto stretcher bars.
 This keeps the painting taut and flat when it is mounted into the frame.

 Next, the frame is assembled with both glue and metal fasteners using a precision jointer.
 The frame shown is hardwood, made in Italy.

 Frame sealing tape is then applied to the interior rabbet of the frame, to keep any naturally occurring acids in the wood from coming in contact with the painting.
 Acid-free framing techniques are important to preserve the painting and help ensure a long life.

 The painting, now mounted onto stretcher bars, is then placed inside of the frame.